NMFS-RADFish/radfish/docs/developer-documentation/upgrading.md

 ### 2. Handling Warnings During Updates

-    While updating your packages, you might encounter warnings(not necessarily RADFish-specific).
+    While updating your packages, you might encounter warnings.
+These warnings may not necessarily be RADFish-specific.
 These warnings often occur when certain packages in your project are outdated or incompatible.
 To get rid of these warnings:

     1. **Check for outdated packages:** Run the command below to list all outdated packages, including those not related to RADFish.
         ```bash